Trauma Healing Through Connection with Horses

 Ginny

 Ginny is a big personality in a compact body, stubborn, curious, and very food-motivated.
 She adores scratches and isn’t shy about asking for them.
-Ginny invites clients to reflect on assertiveness, persistence, and the joy of connection.
+Ginny invites clients to practice assertiveness, persistence, and the joy of connection.

 Esmée